solana-labs/solana/docs/src/terminology.md

 ## warmup period

 Some number of epochs after stake has been delegated while it progressively becomes effective.
 During this period, the stake is considered to be "activating".
 More info about: [warmup and cooldown](cluster/stake-delegation-and-rewards.md#stake-warmup-cooldown-withdrawal)

+## withdraw authority

+An authority set at account creation for a vote, stake, or nonce account.
+It can also be changed at any time utilizing the keypair that is assigned to the withdraw authority.
+This authority may be used to be remove deactivated SOL from an account, whereas the other authority may only be used for the action specific to that account (i.e. voting, staking, rolling a nonce…)